EnriqueMoran/pyBittle/README.md

 # pyBittle

 pyBittle is an Open Source Python library for easily connecting to Bittle and controlling it.
-This library provides a set of methods to communicating with Bittle through Bluetooth abd WiFi, allowing to control it remotely.
+This library provides a set of methods to communicating with Bittle through Bluetooth and WiFi, allowing to control it remotely.

-In-depth documentation and usage examples: [pyBittle](https://enriquemoran95.gitbook.io/pybittle/)
+In-depth documentation and usage examples: [pyBittle](https://enriquemoran95.gitbook.io/pybittle/).

 ## Usage example

-Connecting to Bittle and sending commands is as easy as follows:
+Connecting to Bittle and sending commands is as easy as shown below:

 ```python
 bittle = pyBittle.Bittle()  # This is your Bittle